asmeurer/git-workflow/README.md

 # Git workflow

+Here is some random text I'd like to commit.

 This document describes the git workflow that should be used when contributing to open source projects on GitHub.
 It assumes a very basic understanding of git (commits, branches, etc.) using the command line.